 About Beacon Projects

-Any activity relevant to construction could be a Beacon Project.
+Any activity relevant to construction could be a Beacon case study.
 It might be an entire construction project, an innovative collaboration model, a successful procurement method, or a new approach to environmental sustainability.
 It could be a project that is just beginning, or one that has been completed.
 The project must meet a set criteria, and present a learning opportunity for the construction sector.

 To nominate a potential Beacon Project, contact the Accord Transformation Unit – firstname.lastname@example.org